-North American Mk1, and up to and including 1969 (other markets): The brush rubs on a brass cylinder attached to the column, but insulated from it.
-A wire comes from the brass slip-ring on the outside of the column up through the centre of the column to a bullet.
+North American Mk1, and up to and including 1969 (other markets): The brush rubs on a brass cylinder (slip-ring) attached to the column, but insulated from it.
+A wire comes from the slip-ring up through the centre of the column to a ball-shaped end ('bullet' below).
 This presses on a brass contact attached to the middle of the horn push.
 Operating the horn push connects the brass contact to a metal plate which secures the horn push to the wheel.
 The wheel and this metal plate are at earth potential, so when the brass contact touches it the horns sound.
 This series of photos are from John Minchin:

 This ebay item shows the column gubbins more clearly.
-The box describes it as a slip-ring, although the slip-ring itself isn't shown, just the split plastic sleeve it slides over, and the wire that connects it up to the nipple in the end of the column, part number 27H3387.
+The box describes it as a slip-ring, although the slip-ring itself isn't shown, just the split plastic sleeve it slides over, and the wire that connects it up to the 'bullet' at the end of the column, part number 27H3387.
 The cylindrical brass slip-ring that fits round the plastic part is 27H5401, both Not Currently Available.

 71-on: This is the brush (UK single stalk) 37H8051 on CB cars, fixed to the column outer, and rubbing on the brass slip-ring on the back of the wheel as it is turned: